Docteur-RS/Caoutchouc/README.md

 ﻿# Caoutchouc

 *Caoutchouc is a library that allows you to parse a specific JSON architecture called an interaction tree.
 This interaction tree is made of keys and values.
-Each keys are either regexs, literal strings or specific instructions that have specific effects.
+Each key is either a regex, a litteral string or a specific instruction that has a specific effect.
 The library allows you to search for a string that would match a regex or a literal string of the tree.
 When your search matches, you get the associated data from the tree.
-The results of searches are based on the current level of search in the tree.*
+The results of the searches are based on the current level of search in the tree.*

 This library is under active development and is only at its begining.